hawicz/google-authenticator/libpam/README.md

 ### no_increment_hotp

 Don't increment the counter for failed HOTP attempts.
-This is important if log attempts with failed passwords still get an OTP prompt.
+Normally you should set this so failed password attempts by an attacker without a token don't lock out the authorized user.

 ### nullok

 Allow users to log in without OTP, if they haven't set up OTP yet.

-### echo_verification_code
+### echo_verification_code / echo-verification-code

 By default, the PAM module does not echo the verification code when it is entered by the user.
 In some situations, the administrator might prefer a